Deadliest Warrior: Format

 Episodes begin with the introduction of either two types of historical or contemporary warriors or two historical individuals.
 The history, culture, and general fighting philosophies of each are explained.
 The explanations are accompanied by segments showing actors performing dramatized scenes that are meant to depict the daily lives of the actual fighters.
 Two teams of experts (of either the history or martial abilities of the warriors) are brought onto the show to test weapons spotlighted as being used by each of the warriors.
 Typically, the different weapons are organized into four categories (and as of season 3, three categories): short range, mid range, long range, and special weapons (usually absent in season 3).
 However, some episodes (for instance, "Green Berets vs. Spetsnaz") have had as many as six categories.
 Matt Anderson and Sonny Puzikas, the experts for the "Green Beret vs. Spetsnaz" episode, have suggested that the teams are assigned weapons by the producers and that they have little influence in the production of the acted simulations.

 The teams test the assigned weapons on various targets including human silhouette targets, mannequins, pig and cattle carcasses, and ballistics gel torsos, heads, limbs, etc. Additionally, pressure mats, accelerometers, chronometers, and other measuring tools are used to test such figures as the striking force and speed of each weapon.
 Sometimes, the targets are covered with armor that is representative of what would be worn by the warrior's opponent.
 While the damage inflicted on the armor by the weapon is factored into the weapon's effectiveness, the defensive ability of armor isn't included as a separate category on the show in the first two seasons (with the exception of Pirate vs. Knight).
 All of the weapon tests are recorded with high speed photography, and the results are fed into a computer that measures the damage each weapon is capable of inflicting.
 The producers and hosts then compare the results for each of the weapon categories and determine which weapon they feel will give its warrior an edge in that category during the simulation.
 However, the hosts of the show have admitted that their choice of which weapon gets the edge has no effect on the final results.

-The data collected from the weapons tests is fed into a computer simulation based on an unreleased commercial game engine to determine the average winner of one thousand battles, and starting with season 3, a new system created by Pipeworks Software determines the winner based on five thousand battles.
+The data collected from the weapons tests is fed into a computer simulation based on unreleased software developed by Slitherine Software based on components from their game The History Channel Great Battles of Rome to determine the average winner of one thousand battles, and starting with season 3, a new system created by Pipeworks Software determines the winner based on five thousand battles.
 These results are then used to create a fictional battle reenactment (between two characters or two small groups) performed by actors.
 After the battle dramatization has ended, the number of killing blows (or effectiveness percentages in season 3) attained by each weapon during the computer simulations is revealed.
 Episodes conclude with the hosts and guests commenting on why they agree or disagree with the outcome of the match.